 • Tenure: Freehold

-This exceptional Grade II-listed manor house and its three ancillary accommodations are set amidst over 11 acres of grounds in a secure rural position close to Frome, east Somerset.
+This exceptional Grade II-listed manor house and its three ancillary accommodations are set amidst almost four and a half acres of grounds in a secure rural position close to Frome, east Somerset.
 Built around 1740, the main honey-coloured stone manor house offers a stately 5,600 sq ft of accommodation, with the separate cottage and barn adding a further 2,260 sq ft of guest quarters, each with its own private outdoor space.
 There is also a brilliantly versatile and contemporary architect-designed leisure and entertainment complex within the grounds, measuring almost 2,750 sq ft with a cinema and a gym.
 The beautiful gardens encompass woodland, formal gardens, kitchen gardens and an outdoor heated swimming pool.
 Transport links are wonderfully convenient, with trains from nearby Westbury Station reaching London Paddington in 77 minutes precisely.
 Bristol Airport is also just 45 minutes’ drive away.
+Further land is available by separate negotiation.

 Setting the Scene